SiriDB/siridb-admin/README.md

 ```
 siridb-admin --http --port 5050
 ```
-This will start the web-server on port 5050 and you can now use url http://localhost:5050 for the graphical interface.

 ## Command-line arguments
 SiriDB Admin can be used using command line arguments only.
 This can be useful in case you want to create and extend a SiriDB database using a script.